 After more than 2.7 million images taken at four infrared wavelengths of light and more than 15 trillion bytes of returned data from the WISE mission, NASA unveiled a new atlas of the entire infrared sky with over 18,000 images and a catalog listing the infrared properties of more than 560 million individual objects found in the images.

-“Today, WISE delivers the fruit of 14 years of effort to the astronomical community,” said Edward Wright, WISE principal investigator at UCLA, who first began working on the mission with other team members in 1998.
+“Today, WISE delivers the fruit of 14 years of effort to the astronomical community,” said Edward Wright, WISE principal investigator at the University of California, Los Angeles (UCLA), who first began working on the mission with other team members in 1998.

 WISE launched December 14, 2009, and mapped the entire sky in 2010 with vastly better sensitivity than its predecessors.
 It collected more than 2.7 million images taken at four infrared wavelengths of light, capturing everything from nearby asteroids to distant galaxies.
 Since then, the team has been processing more than 15 trillion bytes of returned data.
 A preliminary release of WISE data, covering the first half of the sky surveyed, was made last April.